-As a result, there is a high degree of judgment required of claim, nature of issues involved, management for the recognition and measurement of provisions and submissions and corroborated the same with external disclosure of contingent liabilities.
+In respect of significant claims, we checked the amount As a result, there is a high degree of judgment required of claim, nature of issues involved, management for the recognition and measurement of provisions and submissions and corroborated the same with external disclosure of contingent liabilities. evidence, wherever available.